scripting/treechart/README.md

 4. This is intended to be demo code for developers to use to start more complete outline rendering tools.

-5. Tree charts were a killer feature in MORE 1.0 in 1986.
+5. Tree charts were a killer feature in <a href="http://static.userland.com/misc/outliners/images/more11c/treeChart.gif">MORE 1.1c in 1986</a>.
 The users loved them.
 Turning an outline into a visual tree chart helps people see the value of outlining in a new way.
+We liked to say "The C stands for color!," which was, in 1986 a new feature for graphic computers.